eclipse-theia/theia/packages/cpp/README.md

 See [here](https://clang.llvm.org/extra/clangd.html#id4) for detailed installation instructions.

-To get accurate diagnostics, it helps to...
+To get accurate diagnostics, it helps to:

-1. ... have the build system of the C/C++ project generate a [`compile_commands.json`](https://clang.llvm.org/docs/JSONCompilationDatabase.html)
+1. Have the build system of the C/C++ project generate a [`compile_commands.json`](https://clang.llvm.org/docs/JSONCompilationDatabase.html) file.
-   file and...
-2. ... point Clangd to the build directory containing said `compile_commands.json`.
+2. Point Clangd to the build directory containing said `compile_commands.json`.
+3. Set path to Clangd executable.
+4. Set arguments to pass to clangd when starting the language server.

 \#2 can be done using the `cpp.buildConfigurations` preference.
 In your home or your project `.theia/settings.json`, define one or more build
 configurations: